ADA-GWU/a2-digital-image-and-color-spaces-Elshan-Projects/README.md

 + It will display the original image and the resulting images, consequently saving them in the same folder that contains the script under the following naming convention:
 ***name of the file + the changed parameter (for instance, hue) + the change value + increase/decrease***
 ### Code Overview
++ adjust_hsv(image, parameter, change, direction): This function adjusts the hue, saturation, or brightness (value) of an image based on the specified parameter (either 'hue', 'saturation', or 'brightness'), the change in the parameter's value, and the direction of the change ('increase' or 'decrease').
+It modifies the image in the HSV color space and returns the adjusted image in RGB format.
++ adjust_lightness(image, change, direction): Adjusts the lightness of an image by manipulating its HSL values.
+The change specifies how much to adjust the lightness, and direction determines whether to increase or decrease it.
+This function works by converting RGB to HSL, adjusting the lightness, then converting back to RGB, and returning the adjusted image.
++ HSBL_driver(image_path, adjustments): The driver function for applying adjustments to an image based on a list of adjustments.
+Each adjustment in the list is a tuple containing the parameter to adjust (hue, saturation, brightness, or lightness), the amount of change, and the direction ('increase' or 'decrease').
+The function opens the image from image_path, applies all specified adjustments, displays the original and adjusted images side by side, and saves the adjusted images using the aforementioned naming convention that includes the adjustment details.
+# 4. CIEDE Closeness
++